 Our major takeaway from this study is that the paired valuation results are directionally consistent with the recent increases in Boxwood's small CRE price indices and also reflect the continually strong occupier fundamentals within the space.
 The small-cap property market has historically proven, cycle after cycle, to be more resilient, less volatile, and distinctive compared with the large-cap or institutional market.
-So, it's not surprising to us that the repeat asset valuations in 2023 were higher than our initial appraisals in 2022, and that they differed markedly from the (downward) trajectory of prices and valuations in the larger property market.
+So, it's not surprising to us that the repeat asset valuations on small-cap CRE assets in 2023 were higher than our initial appraisals in 2022, and that our findings differed markedly from the (downward) trajectory of prices and valuations in the larger property market.

-Though a growing number of financial institutions, particularly national and regional banks, are now saddled with greater CRE loan delinquency and NPL issues related primarily to non-owner occupied (i.e., multi-tenant) properties, the study's results suggest at the very least that collateral values for small-balance CRE loans held in lender portfolios may be holding up relatively well despite the industry's overall apprehension about where CRE asset values are headed.
+A growing number of financial institutions, particularly national and regional banks, are now saddled with rising CRE loan delinquency and NPL issues related primarily to large investment grade, non-owner-occupied properties.
+It may be comforting that, at the very least, the study's results suggest that collateral values for small-balance CRE loans held in lender portfolios may be holding up relatively well despite the industry's overall apprehension about where CRE asset values are headed.